lightremoved/ocr/README.md

 ## Getting Started

 To test, copy down the files included in this repo.
-Make sure they are all in the same folder once downloaded.
-Open the index.html file in Chrome or Firefox and you are ready to go.
+Make sure all files are in the same folder once downloaded.
+Open the index.html file in Chrome or Firefox and you are ready to test.
+Follow the directions once on the index page.

 ### Prerequisites